-At a time when private-sector unions have been losing ground, and public-sector unions have increasingly come under attack, 32BJ's recent success in organizing security officers in New York City serves as an important reminder of the critical role unions play in raising wage levels and improving conditions for low-paid workers.
+The success of Local 32BJ in organizing security officers in New York City serves as an important reminder of the critical role unions play in raising wage levels and improving conditions for low-paid workers.
 It is also important to remember that, unlike many other low-wage jobs, the security industry cannot be outsourced.

-Yet the increased wages for security officers are barely enough to lift a family above the federal poverty level.
-Even now, one in five security officers reports receiving food stamps and Medicaid.
+Yet, even now, one in five security officers reports receiving food stamps and Medicaid.
 Unionization is just a first step.
 We must find a way to create a career path out of poverty for young people of color.
 There is still work to be done to bring these workers into the middle class.

-David R. Jones, Esq., is President and CEO of the Community Service Society of New York (CSS), the leading voice on behalf of low-income New Yorkers for over 168 years.
+David R. Jones is president and CEO of the Community Service Society (CSS), the leading voice on behalf of low-income New Yorkers for over 168 years.
+For over 10 years he served as a member of the board of directors of the Puerto Rican Legal Defense and Education Fund.
 The views expressed in this column are solely those of the writer.
-The Urban Agenda is available on CSS's website: www.cssny.org.